dansmyers/Networks/Sprint-3-IP_and_Back_End/Deliverables/README.md

 What is the control plane?
 What is the data plane?
 Why might we want to separate them?
 What advantages does SDN offer over traditional network architectures?

+The “control plane” is used for receiving and forwarding over physical links, which is usually achieved utilizing hardware.
+On the other hand, “data plane” enforces policies and makes routing decisions, mostly through software.
+This kind of setup fixes the issue of switches that were becoming extremely complex.
+SDN makes networks more flexible and allows for easier management and updating.

 ## A Compleat Shakespearean Search Engyne